Ted Lerner: Personal life and death

+Lerner accepted few of the awards he was offered and made few public appearances, preferring to remain relatively anonymous.

 On June 17, 1951, he married Annette M. Lerner.
 They had three children: Mark D. Lerner (married to Judy Lenkin Lerner), Debra Lerner Cohen (married to Edward L. Cohen) and Marla Lerner Tanenbaum (married to Robert K. Tanenbaum).
 Ted Lerner had nine grandchildren and 11 great-grandchildren.

-His daughter, Marla Lerner Tanenbaum, is chair of The Annette M. and Theodore N. Lerner Family Foundation and chair of the Washington Nationals Philanthropies and the Washington Nationals Youth Baseball Academy.
-The family are the sole owners and heirs of Lerner Enterprises.
+Lerner contributed to the campaigns of Al Gore, Steny Hoyer, and Dianne Feinstein.

-Lerner died from pneumonia at home in Chevy Chase, Maryland, on February 12, 2023, at age 97.
+Lerner died from pneumonia at his home in Chevy Chase, Maryland, on February 12, 2023, at age 97.